oracle/terraform-provider-oci/website/docs/d/load_balancer_load_balancers.html.markdown

 	A public load balancer is accessible from the internet, depending on your VCN's [security list rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securitylists.htm).
 For more information about public and private load balancers, see [How Load Balancing Works](https://docs.cloud.oracle.com/iaas/Content/Balance/Concepts/balanceoverview.htm#how-load-balancing-works).

 	Example: `true`
+* `is_request_id_enabled` - Whether or not the load balancer has the Request Id feature enabled for HTTP listeners.

+	If "true", the load balancer will attach a unique request id header to every request passed through from the load balancer to load balancer backends.
+This same request id header also will be added to the response the lb received from the backend handling the request before the load balancer returns the response to the requestor.
+The name of the unique request id header is set the by value of requestIdHeader.

+	If "false", the loadbalancer not add this unique request id header to either the request passed through to the load balancer backends nor to the reponse returned to the user.

+	Example: `true`
 * `network_security_group_ids` - An array of NSG [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) associated with the load balancer.

 	During the load balancer's creation, the service adds the new load balancer to the specified NSGs.